sartorlab/mint/README.md

 ##### Simple classification

 Simple classifications are done on the results of `bismark_methylation_extractor` and `macs2` in order to classify sites/regions in each sample as having no, low, medium, or high methylation.
-In the case of `bismark_methylation_extractor` we have absolute quantification of methylation levels and the breakdown is then:
+In the case of `bismark_methylation_extractor` we have absolute quantification of methylation levels and the breakdown classification is:

 * None: [0%, 5%)
 * Low: [5%, 33%)
 * Medium: [33%, 66%)
 * High : [66%, 100%]

-Since `macs2` peaks relative methylation levels, we determine low, medium, and high methylation in a peak by dividing the fold-changes reported by `macs2` into tertiles based on the minimum observed fold-change and the minimum observed fold-change among the top 1%-tile of fold changes.
+Since `macs2` peaks determines qualitative methylation, we determine if a peak represents low, medium, or high methylation by dividing the fold-changes reported by `macs2` into tertiles based on the range of the fold-changes: The minimum observed fold-change and the minimum observed fold-change among the top 1%-tile of fold changes.
 Regions with no peaks are considered to have no methylation.

-The results of simple classifications go in `test_hybrid/classifications/simple` and are in `.bed` format which include colors for visualization in the UCSC Genome Browser.
-The `bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.
+The resulting simple classifications go in `test_hybrid/classifications/simple` as `.bed` files which include colors for visualization in the UCSC Genome Browser.
+The `.bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.

 ##### Sample classification

 Sample classifications are done when data is available measuring 5mc + 5hmc (WGBS, RRBS, etc.) and 5hmc (hMeDIP-seq, hMeSeal, etc.), or 5mc (MeDIP-seq, etc.) and 5hmc (hMeDIP-seq, etc.).
 The inputs into the classifier are sites/regions of 5mc + 5hmc and regions of 5hmc or regions of 5mc and regions of 5hmc.
-The tables below determine how a region or site is classified after integrating the data.
+The tables below determine how the data is integrated into classifications.

 Hybrid sample classification: